codenart/codenart.github.io/_posts/1-html/2017-07-27-html-7-inputs-forms.md

 The [method attribute](https://www.w3schools.com/tags/att_form_method.asp "ext") can be used with 1 of these 2 values: `get`, `post`.

-The `method="get"` is implicitly used by forms by default.
+The `method="get"` is implicitly used by default.
 The `method="post"` is the one that can help us to prevent sensitive information form being displayed on web browser's address bar.

 `Sample code:`
 <script src="https://gist.github.com/codenart/aef5aba5957501d760b7347ff4d2e18d.js">